Dear reader of ADxS.org, please excuse the disruption.

 • Cerebellum

-The results for the unaffected siblings were identical, with the exception of the cerebellum.
+The results were identical in the siblings who were not people with ADHD, with the exception of the cerebellum.

 1.3.
 Ventral anterior thalamus in reward anticipation: underactivated in ADHD

-In the control group, cues that predicted a reward caused greater activation in the ventral anterior thalamus than cues that did not predict a reward, whereas in ADHD, cues that predicted a reward caused less activation than cues that did not predict a reward.28
+In the control group, cues that predicted a reward caused greater activation in the ventral anterior thalamus than cues that did not predict a reward, while, conversely, in ADHD, cues that predicted a reward caused less activation than cues that did not predict a reward.32

 1.4.
 OFC activity in reward anticipation: increased in ADHD